DaRealFreak/watcher-go/README.md

 ### Enabling Auto Completion
 Auto Completion can be generated for the terminals bash, powershell and zsh.
-Simply run `watcher generate-autocomplete` with the following sub commands to generate a script in `~/.watcher/completion` and printing you the command to active it.
+Simply run `watcher generate-autocomplete` with the following sub commands to generate a script in `~/.watcher/completion` and printing you the command to activate it.
 ```
 Available Commands:
   bash        generates auto completion for Bash